Who We Are

 Rooted in the strength of the people and Elders of English River – and in the spirit of the river itself – we carry ambitions and dreams that will inspire the next generation of Indigenous leaders in the English River community and beyond.

-Des Nedhe Group is driven by powerful twofold purpose:
+Des Nedhe Group is driven by a powerful twofold purpose:

 a new generation of leaders and entrepreneurs in English River First Nation and Indigenous communities across Canada, helping them to forge their own paths to economic self-determination.

 top tier performance and value-adding partnerships to our clients, cultivating a skilled and inclusive workforce and supply chain that benefits all of Canada.

 As a group of enterprising companies, Des Nedhe Group is committed to the ambitions of our ERFN members, our community owners, and our industry partners.